LibertyDSNP/contracts/README.md

 import { abi as announcerABI } from "@unfinishedlabs/contracts/abi/Announcer.json";

 const getAnnouncerContract = (contractAddress: string) => {
-  // web3 requires the type cast
+  // web3 requires the type casts
-  return new web3.eth.Contract(announcerABI, contractAddress) as Announcer;
+  return (new web3.eth.Contract(announcerABI, contractAddress) as any) as Announcer;
 }
 ```